seb-mesow/lomp/doc/code_style.md

 - In general *public* tables, methods, functions must not begin with an underscore.
 - In general *private* Tables, variables, methods, functions must begin with two underscores.
 - *private static variables* should by constants.
-  Their identifiers should consists only of uppercase characters and the underscore.
+  Their identifiers should consist only of uppercase characters and the underscore.
   As an exception to those state prior their identifiers should *not* begin with an underscore.
-- The identifiers of datafields should be as short as possible and may not begin with an underscore.
+- The identifiers of data fields should be as short as possible and may not begin with an underscore.

 **TODO most of those module-private static variables are captured/copied as upvalues to the methods/functions**